Marty4FromCPT/GG-Log-Service/README.md

 🔐 Security & Best Practices

 DynamoDB is encrypted using AWS-managed KMS
 Lambda roles follow least privilege
 IAM permissions scoped tightly to required actions
 No credentials exposed in repo

+Built and tested by Martin Botha · Powered by AWS + Terraform ☁️